Legoeggolas/sortview/README.md

 Currently supports:
 * Merge Sort
 * Quick Sort

-Planned to include:
 * Selection Sort
 * Insertion Sort

-* Bubble Sort
+Planned to include:
+* Nothing!
+All planned algorithms have been added.

+Features:
+* Different indicators for reads and writes.

 Features not yet added:
 * A menu with selectable algorithms
 * Adjustable vector size
 * Pre-sorted / Reverse-sorted orientatons
 * Stat counter (number of swaps/writes/reads/etc)
-* Better indicators (look ahead, swap, different color for different recursion depths, etc)

 # Made Using
 * Raylib 4.2